|Semester 2, 2021 Toowoomba On-campus|

 On successful completion of this course students should be able to:

-- critically examine heritage studies as a cross-disciplinary field of research and professional practice.
+- critically examine how cultural heritage studies is a cross-disciplinary field of research and professional practice;

 Please contact us for alternative purchase options from USQ Bookshop. (https://omnia.usq.edu.au/info/contact/)

 |Forum participation||10||10||22 Oct 2021||(see note 1)|

 - There are no on campus classes and all students are required to access the recorded lectures and participate in the discussion forums and topics on StudyDesk each week.